watermint/toolbox/doc/generated/team-diag-explorer.md

 | role           | The user's role in the team (team_admin, user_management_admin, support_admin, or member_only) |

 ## Report: member_quota
+This report shows a list of custom quota settings for each team members.
 Report files are generated in three formats like below;
 * `member_quota.csv`
 * `member_quota.xlsx`